airalab/robonomics.network/content/posts/AMA-11.12.md

 Yakub - Great, I guess most of the community members already know you, but for the newcomers, there’re a lot of things to research.
 How do you personally contribute to the development of Robonomics.network?

-Sergei - In Robonomics I closely work with:
+**Sergei-** In Robonomics I closely work with:
 > @akru_me to design substrate implementation of [Robonomics network](https://github.com/airalab/robonomics) and our [Aira OS](https://github.com/airalab/aira) for the robotics industry.

 > @vol4tim to develop [Robonomics dapp library for js devs](https://github.com/airalab/robonomics-js).

 > @kap2fox to publish new [scientific articles](https://robonomics.network/community#science) entitled to the economy of robots.

 > @vourhey to prepare [Robotics + Blockchain R&D projects](https://wiki.robonomics.network/docs/r-and-d-based-on-robonomics-network/).

 Yakub- I think it would be great to share the background of Alexander Kapitonov(@Kap2Fox) with the community.
 As far as I know, you’re almost lifetime fellows!
 How did this friendship arise?

-Sergei- We are friends for more than 10 years starting from studentship.
+**Sergei-** We are friends for more than 10 years starting from studentship.
 He introduced me to @akru_me @vourhey and many other people who worked and continue to work with Robonomics concepts.
 Today he is a big man in the academic world.

-He’s [Dean of the Faculty of Infocommunication Technologies at ITMO](https://en.itmo.ru/en/viewperson/1564/Alexander_Kapitonov.htm) in St Petersburg.
+**He’s [Dean of the Faculty of Infocommunication Technologies at ITMO](https://en.itmo.ru/en/viewperson/1564/Alexander_Kapitonov.htm) in St Petersburg.**
 He also continues to work with Robonomics Network as a researcher, and help to involve students and professors to Robonomics vision, based on a scientific approach.
 For example, [Fabio Bonsignorio](https://blog.aira.life/novel-ways-to-develop-robotics-and-ai-infrastructures-by-seamlessly-merging-new-financial-and-new-c43060de4fa) good fellow of Robonomics started to work with us after Alexander reached him in Academic fields.

 Yakub- Lets dive into the development updates you wanted to share with the community.

-Sergei- Robonomcis Developer diaries December 2020:
+**Sergei-** Robonomcis Developer diaries December 2020:
 (1) [Robonomics ready for Rococo Relay Chain’s relaunch](https://twitter.com/EnsRationis/status/1334407718384365568).
 This is going to be the last stop before Kusama Relay Chain is ready to connect parachains.
 I don’t know how long we should wait until Rococo v1 release, and when we can expect the Kusama Slot auction.
 But from the tech side, as I see Rococo v1 still has some opened issues on the Github that need to be resolved, and I guess in the next several weeks it will be done.